CodeKilid/R_and_D/Tools_and_Platforms/AAVE.md

 we're going to create getWeth and import into aaveBorrow.

-for withdraw we need Abi and contract address for call any contract.
+for withdraw we need Abi and contract address for call any contract. ---> in coding side.

 after we compile we have the abi to interact with.